LunaCommunity/Luna-Free-Assets/README.md

 We are happy to provide the Luna commuinty with a set of **free to use** assets when building Luna creatives.

 Inlcuding in this pack, are essential UI elements that you'll need to make an appealing (and great looking) ad!
-For example, ponce you've done the hard work to craft the perfect experience, use one of these assets to generate a polished end card and provide your users with the ability to download your game.
+For example, once you've done the hard work to craft the perfect experience, use one of these assets to generate a polished end card and provide your users with the ability to download your game.

 # What's included